Twitch Account SettingsThis article explains how to get to know a variety of settings that allow you to personalize your Twitch account profile.

 - Display Name:

 This setting allows you to modify the capitalization of your name which will show on your profile page, channel, messages and live directories.
-This will not capitalize your name in chat, and this is not a name change.

 Your Bio is a short description of who you are, what you like, when you stream, or whatever you wish to share to the world.
 The max length of this bio is 150 characters and will be displayed under your banner on your profile page.